figure0/sublime-plugin/README.md

 # Feedback and contact

-- In case you need to contact us or provide feedback, we would love to hear from you - [here is how to get in touch with us](https://www.deepcode.ai/feedback).
+- In case you need to contact us or you want to provide feedback, we love to hear from you - [here is how to get in touch with us](https://www.deepcode.ai/feedback).
 - If you need to update this file, you can do so by [editing this README.md](https://github.com/DeepCodeAI/sublime-plugin/edit/master/README.md).